ArunMichaelDsouza/ng-image-appear/README.md

 ```

 #### ``placeholder-class``
-Use this option to add a css class to the placeholder background.
+Use this option to add a CSS class to the placeholder background.

 Example -
 ```html